nyoungstudios/multiflow/docs/thread.md

 ```

 ## Logging
+### Custom format
-All three classes support logging, and as mentioned above, you can pass a `log_format` for the periodic logger to use.
+All three classes support logging, and as mentioned above, you can pass a `log_format` for the periodic logger to use (as well as the log summary).
 The `log_format` supports both C style formatting (with %) and the newer Pythonic curly bracket formatting.
 Here are all of  the keys that you can use in the periodic log formatter.
 ```python
 {
     'success': 0,       # the number of successfully completed jobs